ionos-spectre/spectre-core/README.md

 end
 ```

-Additional helper function are available when using the `spectre/assertion` module, which is loaded automatically, when not deactivated explicitly.
+Additional helper functions are available when using the `spectre/assertion` module, which is loaded automatically.

 ### Assertion